swyxio/gatsby-plugin-netlify-identity/README.md

 # gatsby-plugin-netlify-identity

-Gatsby plugin which adds a React Netlify Identity Widget Provider for you.
+Gatsby plugin which adds a React Netlify Identity Widget Provider for you!

 This is a very light wrapper just to help automate the boring parts, please see https://github.com/sw-yx/react-netlify-identity-widget for more info on how to use RNIW.